evillemez/terra/docs/gameplay.md

 All actions have a time cost, including movement.
 The time cost can come in the form of *charge*, *cooldown*, or both.
 All character turns and schedule actions are ordered in the event queue by lowest time cost first.

 * *Charge* means an ability takes extra "turns" before it executes.
-* *Cooldown* means the character must way extra "turns" before it can act after the ability executes.
+* *Cooldown* means the character must wait extra "turns" before it can act after the ability executes.

 ### Event Queue ###